 - Play with the slime and see how it behaves.
 Can you make it into a ball? and what happens if you throw it onto the floor?

-Did you notice that if you make a ball with the gloop it is solid, but if you drop it on the floor it turns liquid again?
+Did you notice that if you make a ball with oobleck or gloop it feels solid, but if you drop the oobleck on the floor it turns liquid again?
 The slime is a non – Newtonian fluid as it doesn’t flow like liquids normally do.

-Conrflour gloop is made up of molecules arranged in long chains.
+Cornflour gloop ( oobleck ) is made up of molecules arranged in long chains.
 When the chains are stretched the liquid will flow, but when you force them together they stick together to form a solid.

 Pretend you’ve run out of superhero slime, can you make some more? – this activity an also be found in Science Sparks the book, along with extension ideas and links to maths and English.

 Try squeezing the cornflour into a ball, it should feel solid.
 Open your hand and watch as the cornflour slime runs through your fingers.

 Can you freeze the gloop?
 Our frozen Kool Aid oobleck smelled wonderful.

 Try pouring the slime through a colander, what happens?
 Can you use the slime to trap a small figure or pretend spider?

 The always amazing Babble Dabble Do has even more fun Oobleck activity ideas for you, so don’t forget to check out her blog.

 The Artful Parent has some great oobleck play ideas.